 Arriving on a Friday, we're greeted with the information that the group that departed that morning landed eight permit the day before.
 18 for the week.
 Success awaits.

-Yet, as the boats pull back onto the beach at the end of our first day we're quickly reminded that while the mythology of permit being unattainable has grown well beyond reason, the challenge involved with putting it altogether and bringing one of these amazing fish to hand is unquestionably real.
+Yet, as the boats pull back onto the beach at the end of our first day we're quickly reminded that while the mythology of permit being unattainable has grown well beyond reason, the challenge involved with putting it all together and bringing one of these amazing fish to hand is unquestionably real.
 The variables -- sun, clouds, wind, fish and angler -- are all still there.
 And four days later, the unexpected north wind that greeted us upon setting out on our first morning on the bay continues to blow.
 Sightings of our quarry have been few and far between.
 The steady north wind has presumably pushed the permit off shore, limiting our chances to a few hurried shots at rapidly passing schools.

 As the fifth day kicks off, even though there's some excitement at breakfast because the north wind has backed off a bit, I'm beginning to wonder what all the fuss is about.
 Truth be told, being a relative greenhorn on the flats, I don't have the fish eye that the guides or my fishing partner have.
 As a result, I'm not even sure I've even seen a permit yet.
 I find myself wondering if we should forget about this nonsense and go back to the unexpectedly large bonefish that have been taking us into our backing all week.